 - There are more than 300 academic programs at colleges and universities across the country from which to choose.

-- These programs include credit and non-credit certificate programs, undergraduate and graduate degree programs.
+- These programs include credit and non-credit certificate programs and undergraduate and graduate degree programs.

 - They use various delivery formats and schedules, including classroom instruction, self-study, and online delivery.

-- Many of CFP Board's Registered Programs also offer in-house educational programs for individual companies.
+- Many of the CFP Board’s Registered Programs also offer in-house educational programs for individual companies.

-Academic degrees and credentials which fulfill the educational requirements include:
+Academic degrees and credentials that fulfill the educational requirements include:

 - Certified Public Accountant (CPA) – inactive license acceptable

 - Chartered Life Underwriter (CLU)